-In March 2001, Middlegrunden in Denmark became the world’s largest offshore wind farm.
+In March 2001, Middlegrunden in Denmark became the world’s largest offshore windfarm.
 Estimated annual production is 85,000MWh, equal to 3% of Copenhagen’s total consumption.
-20 Bonus 2MW turbines are placed 180m apart in a curve, with a total windfarm length of 3.4km.
+20 Bonus 2MW turbines are located 180m apart in a curve, with a total windfarm length of 3.4km.

-The wind farm was developed off the Danish coast by a consortium of Københavns Energi and Middelgrundens Vindmøllelaug.
+The wind farm was developed near the Danish coast by a consortium of Københavns Energi and Middelgrundens Vindmøllelaug.
 The two partners own ten 2MW turbines each in Middelgrunden.

-The turbines are equipped with a modified corrosion protection, internal climate control, high-grade external paint and built-in service cranes.
-Middelgrunden was previously used as a filling up area with a water depth of 2m to 6m.
+The turbines are equipped with modified corrosion protection, internal climate control, high-grade external paint and built-in service cranes.
+Middelgrunden was previously used as a filling up area with a water depth of 2m-6m.

-Offshore wind turbines have major technical requirements due to the more demanding climatic environmental exposure offshore, with greater risks of structural corrosion.
-In addition, there is the greater problem of access during bad weather, and greater expense when replacing larger main components.
-Wind turbines for offshore sites therefore require increased corrosion protection, with reduced maintenance and service requirements and an improved supervision and control system.
+Offshore wind turbines have major technical requirements due to the more demanding climatic environmental exposure offshore, with risks of structural corrosion.
+In addition, there is a problem of access during bad weather, and higher expenses when replacing larger main components.
+Therefore, wind turbines for offshore sites require increased corrosion protection, with reduced maintenance and service requirements and an improved supervision and control system.